 The ongoing use this week of the psalm is significant because Psalm 118 is a Passover psalm.
 It was sung in remembrance and praise to God for delivering His people from their slavery to the Egyptians.
 It’s one of six psalms, Psalms 113–118, known as the Egyptian Hallel,1 traditionally sung at Passover.

 Hallel means “Praise.”2 On Palm Sunday this Passover psalm was sung in praise to the Passover Lamb who came to deliver His people from their slavery to sin.

 The shout of Palm Sunday anticipated the joy of Easter morning.

-James Tissot, The Procession in the Streets of Jerusalem (Le cortège dans les rues de Jérusalem) Brooklyn Museum.
+The Procession in the Streets of Jerusalem (Le cortège dans les rues de Jérusalem): James Tissot.
+Brooklyn Museum.
+Public Domain

 LSB: Legacy Standard Bible New Testament with Psalms and Proverbs (Steadfast Bibles, Irvine CA: 2021).

 1, 2Derek Kidner, Psalms 73–150 (Inter-Varsity Press, Leicester, England: 1975) 383, 401.